 Snap-on has derivative assets and liabilities related to interest rate swaps, treasury locks, foreign currency forwards and equity forwards that are measured at Level 2 fair value on a recurring basis.
-The fair values of derivative instruments included within the accompanying Consolidated Balance Sheets as of 2020 and 2019 year end are as follows:
+The fair values of derivative instruments included within the accompanying Consolidated Balance Sheets as of 2019 and 2018 year end are as follows:

-2020 (Amounts in millions) Balance Sheet Assets Liability Presentation Fair Value Fair Value iability Assets Derivative Liability air Value Derivatives designated as hedging instruments: Interest rate swaps Other assets \$ 5.1 \$ \$ 5.0 \$ Derivatives not designated as hedging instruments: Foreign currency forwards Prepaid expenses and other assets \$ 12.2 \$ \$ 3.5 \$ Foreign currency forwards Other accrued liabilities 7.0 4.6 Equity forwards Prepaid expenses and other assets 13.5 15.2 25.7 7.0 18.7 4.6 Total derivative instruments \$ 30.8 \$ 7.0 \$ 23.7 \$ 4.6
+2019 20 018 (Amounts in millions) Balance Sheet Presentation Derivative Assets Fair Value Derivative Liability Fair Value Derivative Assets Fair Value] Derivative Liability air Value ] Derivatives designated as hedging instruments: Interest rate swaps Other assets \$ 5.0 \$ \$ 4.6 \$ ] Derivatives not designated as hedging instruments: Foreign currency forwards Prepaid expenses and other assets \$ 3.5 \$ \$ 2.8 \$ Foreign currency forwards Other accrued liabilities 4.6 3.2 Equity forwards Prepaid expenses and other assets 15.2 14.3 18.7 4.6 17.1 3.2 Total derivative instruments \$ 23.7 \$ 4.6 \$ 21.7 \$ 3.2

 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between participants at the measurement date.
 Level 2 fair value measurements for derivative assets and liabilities are measured using quoted prices in active markets for similar assets and liabilities.
 Interest rate swaps are valued based on the six-month LIBOR swap rate for similar instruments.
 Foreign currency forwards are valued based on exchange rates quoted by domestic and foreign banks for similar instruments.
 Equity forwards are valued using a market approach based primarily on the company's stock price at the reporting date.
-The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques in 2020 and 2019, respectively.
+The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques as of and for its 2019 and 2018 years ended.